Horace Mitchell Miner: Education

+He education included a Bachelor of Arts from the University of Kentucky (1933), a Master of Arts from the University Chicago (1935), a PhD from the University of Chicago (1937), and a Postgrad as a Yale Institute Human Relations fellow), Columbia, (1942).

+Career

-In 1937, he earned his doctorate at the University of Chicago, going on to teach there.
+After earning his doctorate at the University of Chicago, he went on to teach there.
 In 1937, he began to teach at Wayne State University.
 During World War II, he served as a Counterintelligence Corps agent, where he earned the rank of lieutenant-colonel.

 After 1946, Miner worked at the University of Michigan as a professor of sociology, professor of anthropology, and museum research associate.
 He received a Fulbright Award in 1950 for his research in Algeria, which involved giving Rorschach tests to the locals.
 In 1961, he travelled to Makerere College in Uganda on a Fulbright Scholarship.

 He published several books, including Culture and Agriculture (1949) and City in Modern Africa (1967).
 However, he is equally famous for a satirical essay entitled "Body Ritual among the Nacirema" (1956), which not only satirizes American culture from an anthropological perspective and, as the Encyclopedia of Social and Cultural Anthropology states, "...offered incipient cultural critiques of Euro-American arrogance, by showing that magic is not the prerogative of non-Western societies," but also provides "a classic and apt example of how ethnocentrism can color one's thinking."

 The work was also featured in American Anthropologist.